 So you want to publish a book!
-There are lots of reasons why you might want to bring together everything you know about a particular topic into a handy, portable object known as a book (or codex, if you want to get technical).
+There are lots of reasons why you might want to bring together everything you know about a particular topic into a handy, portable object known as a book.

 Here is a list of questions you should ask yourself before you embark on your endeavour.

 How many people do you think will be interested in the book?

 Where is your audience located - locally, within Australia, throughout the world?